Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 ### FSM and Collision Detection

 For BoQ implementations using sepcifications in this document, there is only one QUIC connection between two BGP peers.
-Same as what defeined in RFC 4271, when the connection collision occors, it is resolved using the steps defined in section 6.8 of RFC 4271.
+Same as what defined in RFC 4271, when the connection collision occors, it is resolved using the steps defined in section 6.8 of RFC 4271.

 ### Control Channel FSM